ahmadfajar/vue3-mdb-docs/docs/components/container/appbar.md

 ---
 outline: [2, 3]
-description: A lightweight component which is placed at the top of the page as a container for page title, logo, menus, and action buttons.
+description: Appbar is a lightweight component which is placed at the top of the page as a container for page title, logo, menus, and action buttons which is usually known as Navigation Bar.
 ---

 # Appbar